eduran84/LTN_Tracker/.github/ISSUE_TEMPLATE/bug_report.md

 about: Report a bug.
 title: ''
 labels: bug
-assignees: ''
+assignees: eduran84

 ---

 **Error message or bug description**
-If LTNT caused an error message: screenshot or text of that message.
+If LTNT caused an error: screenshot or text of that message.
 If something did not work as expected: Description of the behavior and what you expected instead.

 **To Reproduce**